Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Bounds in Paths and Cycles

 when $n$ is odd.
 This defines a PMI sequence of length $n$.

-(ii).
-An argument identical to proof of Theorem~\ref{claim:path_full_pmi}(ii) can be used here to prove (ii) as well.
+(ii) An argument identical to proof of Theorem~\ref{claim:path_full_pmi}(ii) can be used here to prove (ii) as well.

-Theorems~\ref{claim:path_full_pmi} and \ref{claim:cycle_full_pmi} imply simple graph theoretic bounds on the dimension of SSC in the case of path and cycle graphs.
-A path (cycle) graph is strong structurally controllable with $V_\ell$ leaders if $G^{-{V_\ell}}$ has $m+1$ components ($m$ components in the case of cycle).
-An other direct implication of the above results is the following corollary. \begin{cor} Let $G$ be a path or cycle graph and let $V_\ell$ be a set of leaders, then the dimension of SSC is at least $n-a$, where $a$ is the smallest distance between any two leader nodes. \end{cor}
+Theorems~\ref{claim:path_full_pmi} and \ref{claim:cycle_full_pmi} imply graph-theoretic bounds on the dimension of SSCS for path and cycle graphs.
+A path (cycle) graph is strong structurally controllable with $V_\ell$ leaders if $G^{-{V_\ell}}$ has $m+1$ components ($m$ components in a cycle).
+Another direct implication of the above results is as follows. \begin{cor} Let $G$ be a path or cycle graph and let $V_\ell$ be a set of leaders, then the dimension of SSCS is at least $n-a$, where $a$ is the smallest distance between any two leader nodes. \end{cor}